gengyaoyi/personal/MyCV.md

 - Project management: led the DOE, testing and validation of a novel nano-particle reinforced AA6060 metal powder for AM
 - Project management: led a high-precision aerospace turbine blade project in collaboration with TRUMPF(China)
 - Continuous process improvement: led the manufacture efficiency improvement team.
 Achieved a 40% productivity improvement of AM AlSi10Mg via parameter optimization using DMAIC
-- Participating quality control: performed quality inspection using μ-CT and fluorescent inspection for AM metal products
+- Participating quality control: performed quality inspection using micro-CT and fluorescent inspection for AM metal products

 **03/2016 - 04/2016**	Luoyang Building Machinery 		Engineering Intern
 - Attended on-site visit and trainings to the agricultural machinery factory